Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ✅ **Tasks**:

-- Drop the blog post about the challenge at [DEV](https://dev.to/virtualcoffee).
+- Drop the blog post about the challenge under the Virtual Coffee organization at [DEV](https://dev.to/virtualcoffee).
 Blog posts can be scheduled in advance.

 > [!NOTE]
-> A blog post is optional.
-However, introducing and promoting our challenges to the public and our members through blog posts is one of the good ways to engage folks to do the challenge with us.
+> - A blog post is optional.
+However, introducing and promoting our challenges to the public and our members through blog posts is one good way to engage the public in doing the challenge with us.
+> - If you want to write blog posts about VC's challenges, please get in touch with @BekahHW so you can be added to the VC organization on DEV.

 ### During the Challenge